ericsizemore/librariesio/README.md

         * project
         * search
         * sourceRank
-  * Esi\LibrariesIO\Repository
+  * Esi\LibrariesIO\LibrariesIO::repository()
-    * Repository::makeRequest() takes an 'endpoint' parameter to specify which subset you are looking for.
+    * takes an 'endpoint' parameter to specify which subset you are looking for.
       * Current endpoints are:
         * dependencies
         * projects
         * repository
-  * Esi\LibrariesIO\User
+  * Esi\LibrariesIO\LibrariesIO::user()
-    * User::makeRequest() takes an 'endpoint' parameter to specify which subset you are looking for.
+    * takes an 'endpoint' parameter to specify which subset you are looking for.
       * Current endpoints are:
         * dependencies
         * packages